lsst-dm/dm_dev_guide/docs/py_docs.rst

 Documenting Classes
 ===================

-Class docstrings are placed directly after the class definition, and serve to document both the class as a whole, *and* the arguments passed to the ``__init__`` constructor.
+Class docstrings are placed directly after the class definition, and serve to document both the class as a whole *and* the arguments passed to the ``__init__`` constructor.
 Class docstrings contain the following sections:

 1. :ref:`Short Summary <py-docstring-short-summary>`